 Patrys has also in-licensed from Yale University the worldwide rights to develop and commercialise technology pertaining to the linking of the novel anti-DNA antibody Deoxymab 3E10 to nanoparticles (PAT-DX1-NP).
 The nanoparticles can be loaded with standard chemotherapeutic (or other) drugs and have been demonstrated to significantly increase the efficacy of the drug therapy in pre-clinical models.
 PAT-DX1-NPs have demonstrated significant potential in pre-clinical models.

 The 3E10-nanoparticle conjugation intellectual property is the subject of a patent application filed by Yale University, which, if granted, will extend patent protection to 2036.

 The synergistic nature of the PAT-DX1 and nanoparticle programs allows both to be developed concurrently, allowing the leverage of development cost savings.
-The new Deoxymab 3E10 nanoparticle product has been designated PAT-DX1-NP.

 Z Rattray, V Dubljevic, NJW Rattray, DL Greenwood, CH Johnson, JA Campbell, JE Hansen.
 Re-engineering and evaluation of anti-DNA autoantibody 3E10 for therapeutic applications.
 Biochem Biophys Res Commun, 2018, 496(3): 858-864